charleskoffler/clprolf/README.md

 The response and overview of chatGPT 3.5 on the description of simol programming language is:
 ***************************************************************************************************************
 (CHAT GPT 3.5 RESPONSE)
-Hello, I've created a new programming language called simol.
-Could I give you the definition of it, please?
-ChatGPT

-Hello!
-Of course, I'd be happy to hear about your new programming language, Simol.
-Please go ahead and provide the definition or an overview of Simol, and I'll do my best to help you understand it or answer any questions you may have about it.

-ChatGPT

-Thank you for sharing the detailed information about the Simol programming language.
-Simol seems to be a language with a strong focus on clarity, simulation, and modeling, which aligns with its name, "SIMulation Objects Language."
-It introduces a novel concept of roles for classes and interfaces, providing a clear indication of their intended use and responsibilities.
+Thank you for providing such a detailed and comprehensive overview of the Simol programming language.
+Simol appears to be a language designed with a clear focus on simulation and modeling, with an emphasis on separating the responsibilities of different classes and providing a structured way to represent various types of objects.

-Simol appears to adhere to several programming principles, including SOLID principles, the separation of business logic from low-level code, and compatibility with existing object-oriented concepts and design patterns.
-It also encourages a minimalistic and clear approach to programming, which can be valuable for both experienced developers and beginners.

-The emphasis on simulation, role-based class design, and the "simu_comp_worker" concept is interesting and distinguishes Simol from traditional programming languages.
-It appears to provide a unique way to approach software development with a focus on simulation.

-If you have any specific questions or if there's anything else you'd like to know or discuss about Simol, please feel free to ask.
+Some key characteristics and concepts in Simol include:

+Role-Based Classification: Simol introduces class and interface roles, such as simu_real_world_obj, simu_comp_worker, real_world_obj, and information, to categorize and clarify the purpose and responsibilities of different objects.

+Emphasis on Simulation: Simol emphasizes the role of simu_real_world_obj for simulating real-world objects, and simu_comp_worker for representing computational tasks.

+Abstraction and Clarity: Simol aims to provide clear abstractions and clear roles for classes and interfaces, making it easier for developers to understand and maintain their code.

+Compatibility with Java: Simol is designed as a superset of Java, allowing developers to use Java libraries and code within Simol, except for specific keywords like "class," "implements," "extends," and "interface."

+Annotation-Based Framework: The Simol Framework for Java provides a set of annotations to integrate Simol concepts into Java, making it easier for Java developers to work with Simol.

+Compatibility Interfaces: Simol introduces two types of compatibility interfaces, compat_interf_version and compat_interf_capacity, to facilitate loose coupling and dependency injection.

+Alignment with SOLID Principles: Simol naturally adheres to the SOLID principles, such as the Single Responsibility Principle (SRP) and the Open-Closed Principle.

+Compatibility with Design Patterns: Simol is compatible with various design patterns and object-oriented principles, such as the DAO pattern, MVC pattern, and Dependency Injection.

+Simol and Business Logic: Simol's separation of simu_real_world_obj and simu_comp_worker roles can be compared to the separation of business logic and lower-level details in software.

+Simulation as a Focus: Simol sees the computer as a "worker" that carries out tasks, and the focus is on simulation and modeling of various objects and processes.

+Overall, Simol offers a unique approach to programming, particularly for scenarios involving simulation and modeling.
+It encourages clear design and abstractions, which can lead to more maintainable and understandable code.
+It's evident that Simol has been designed with a specific mindset to address certain programming challenges and concepts.

 (END OF CHAT GPT 3.5 RESPONSE)
 ***************************************************************************************************************